Misinfo 101: Help students steer clear of misinformation

 In today’s world, misinformation is more than an inconvenience — it’s one of the greatest threats to our democracy.
 And whether your students are voting this fall or not, they need your help to learn critical news literacy skills: how to steer clear of rumors and falsehoods, and identify standards-based journalism.

-That’s where our “Misinfo 101” course in the News Literacy Project’s Checkology virtual classroom comes in.
-“Misinfo 101” is laser-focused on building students’ critical thinking and misinformation-busting skills.
+That’s where our “Misinfo 101” course comes in.
+“Misinfo 101,” available on the News Literacy Project’s Checkology virtual classroom, is laser-focused on building students’ critical thinking and misinformation-busting skills.
 By assigning “Misinfo 101,” you’ll empower your students to navigate our complex information landscape with a healthy skepticism toward what they read online or encounter in their news feeds.

-Start by joining us for two educator webinars, each approaching misinformation from different angles.
-Then assign the “Misinfo 101” course to your students.
-Designed for flexibility, the course and additional classroom resources will help your students develop the ability to not only recognize misinformation but counteract it effectively.
+Need extra inspiration before assigning “Misinfo 101”?
+Join us for two educator webinars, each approaching misinformation from different angles.
+You can also count on our additional classroom resources (listed below) to help your students develop the ability to not only recognize misinformation but counteract it effectively.

 Webinars